linkedin/cruise-control/docs/wiki/User Guide/Security.md

 ## HTTPS

 HTTPS can be configured with the following configs:
+* `webserver.ssl.enable`: Enables or disables the HTTPS configuration.
-* `webserver.ssl.keystore.location`: Sets the location of the keystore file
+* `webserver.ssl.keystore.location`: Sets the location of the keystore file.
-* `webserver.ssl.keystore.password`: Sets the password for accessing the keystore file
+* `webserver.ssl.keystore.password`: Sets the password for accessing the keystore file.
 * `webserver.ssl.keystore.type`: Defines the type of the keystore (JKS, JCEKS, PKCS12, PKCS11 and DKS).
 It defaults to the Java version default.
-* `webserver.ssl.key.password`: This is the password of the key stored in the keystore
+* `webserver.ssl.key.password`: This is the password of the key stored in the keystore.
 * `webserver.ssl.protocol`: The protocol to use for creating the SSL connection.
 By default it's "TLS".

 ## Authorization